-May help protect your skin from sunburn, skin cancer, and other damage caused by the sun.
+May help protect your skin from sunburn, skin cancer, and other skin damages caused by the sun.

 There may be other brand names for this medicine.